Nicole ‘Snooki’ Polizzi Stuns Fans With Big Baby News

 The photo appeared to have been taken in her home in a kitchen area.
 It was unclear if this was the Toms River, New Jersey, home she and her family share or their home in the Florham Park area of the state.

-Light wood cabinetry and black and gold countertops took center stage in the expansive space.
+Light wood cabinetry and black-and-gold countertops took center stage in the expansive space.
 Everyday items such as dishes, cups and pots and pans were seen on the countertops.
 Luxurious, stainless steel appliances were also featured.
 Light-colored stools were seen underneath the countertops.
 They each featured a nail head detail.

 In the image, the 32-year-old smiled for the camera as she cradled her child.
 She wore her naturally dark brown hair highlighted and blown out into soft waves.
 She sported a gold necklace with three initials on it, one for the first letter of each of her children’s names.
-She wore a white tank top that was covered up with a black v-necked, loose-knit sweater.
+She wore a white tank top that was covered up with a black V-necked, loose-knit sweater.

 Angelo lay in her arms.
 The infant enjoyed a bottle and some quiet time with his mother.
-He donned a navy blue t-shirt with white lettering atop it.
+He wore a navy blue T-shirt with white lettering atop it.

 Fans of the television personality appeared shocked that she thought of expanding her brood even further.
 They shared their feelings in the comments section of the share.